 - Understand the travel preferences of solo female travelers and help the travel industry make data-based decisions on product launches, product details and pricing with solo travel statistics and facts.

 Are you looking to better tailor your offer to Solo Female Travelers?
 Do you want to better understand this segment to adapt your offer?
 Are you a hospitality leader who wants to train their team to be more aware of the needs and challenges of women who travel solo?

 Reach out to us to discuss how we can help you with in-depth data or with our in-depth expertise.

 1 Request a bespoke report

-Have a query that our published research didn’t cover?
+Have a query that our published statistics didn’t cover?
 Would you like a tailored report looking at a specific solo female traveler segment?

 Contact us to request a bespoke report, cutting / segmenting the data in a way that makes a difference to you.
 Click here to view a list of our variables.

 2 Learn how to serve solo female travelers

 We provide consultancy services on how your business can better serve / cater to Solo Female Travelers, based on our annual survey insights and our 20+ years of experience as solo travelers and as leaders in the community.

 Learn how to adapt and enhance your product to perfectly suit the type of solo female traveler you want to target.